JumpinJackFlash/database-os/developmentDiary.md

 1. Setup grants and synonyms for asteriondb_dbos to dbtwig.
 1. Setup grants for dbtwig to asteriondb_dbos.
 1. Enrolled dbos as a service in dbtwig.
 1. Setup call to dbTwig in vm-manager web-app.
+2. Created get_list_of_virtual_machines function in vm_manager package.
+3. Mapped a call to get_list_of_virtual_machines out through dbTwig.
+4. Created getListOfVirtualMachines function in vm_manager web-app.
+It works!!!

 ### Music on the playlist...
 I mainly listen to Jazz & Classic Rock ###
 1. King Sunny Ade - Ade Special
 1. Mott The Hoople - Mott
+1. Lou Reed - Rock N Roll Animal